Zinedine Zidane: 1998 World Cup

 Following France's World Cup win, an image of Zidane was projected on the Arc de Triomphe (pictured) along with the words "Merci Zizou".

 The 1998 FIFA World Cup was the first World Cup that Zidane participated in; the tournament was held in his home country, France.
 The French team won all three games in the group stage, with Zidane setting up Christophe Dugarry's goal in the opening match against South Africa from a corner, and contributing to Thierry Henry's opening goal in the second match against Saudi Arabia.
 He was sent off in the latter match for a stamp on Fuad Anwar, becoming the first French player to receive a red card in a World Cup Finals match.
 Without their playmaker, France proceeded to win 1–0 in the round of sixteen game against Paraguay and, on his return to the side, defeated Italy 4–3 on penalties after a goalless draw in the quarter-finals, with Zidane netting the first spot kick in the shoot-out.
 France then defeated Croatia 2–1 in the semi-final.
 Although Zidane had played a role in the team's accomplishments, he had yet to score a goal at the World Cup.

 Zidane and France went on to play against defending champions and favourites Brazil at the Stade de France in the 1998 FIFA World Cup Final.
 France dominated Brazil from the kick-off, with Zidane scoring two similar goals, both headers from corner kicks taken by Emmanuel Petit and Youri Djorkaeff.
-Courtesy of Zidane's two goals, France went into the half-time break 2–0 up with one hand on the World Cup trophy.
+Courtesy of Zidane's two goals, France went into the half-time break up 2–0.
 Petit added a third goal deep in stoppage time to seal the 3–0 win and France's first World Cup.
 Named man of the match, Zidane became an instant national hero and would receive the Legion of Honour later that year.
 More than one million people lined the Champs-Élysées in Paris, with celebrations centred around the Arc de Triomphe.